JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Results

 \subsection{A sample of \oiii\ emitters at $6.75\!<\!z\!<\!9.05$ in the COSMOS field}

-We show the redshift distribution and redshift-space of our main sample of 237 \oiiihb\ emitters at $6.75\!<\!z\!<\!9.05$ in Fig. \ref{fig:sample_simple_plots}.
+We show the redshift distribution and redshift-space of our main sample of $249$ \oiiihb\ emitters at $6.75\!<\!z\!<\!9.05$ in Fig. \ref{fig:sample_simple_plots}.
 The sample clearly reveal numerous structures within the COSMOS field, namely at $z\sim 7.1$ (see Champagne et al. in prep for a detailed analysis), $z\sim 7.85$, and potentially $z\sim8.2$.
 This is analogous to the findings of previous WFSS surveys, which all find a number of overdensities in their respective field of view \citep[e.g.][]{Wang2023, Helton2024b,Herard-Demanche2025}.
 Further papers will carefully study the different structures in the COSMOS field using COSMOS-3D slitless spectroscopy.
 We note that the present sample is particularly useful to study their spatial extent, with a $0.33\ \rm{deg}^2$ field.
-The full list of emitters (including line flux measurements and completeness) is available in Appendix \ref{app:full_cat} and online material.
+The full list of emitters (including line flux measurements and completeness) is available in Appendix \ref{app:full_cat} and in machine-readable format as supplementary material.
+We also show in Appendix \ref{app:full_cat} stacks of the \oiiihb\ emitters spectra showing no significant subtraction residuals around the \oiiihb\ and the distribution of \oiii\ 5008/4960 ratios, which we find to be in agreement with the expected value of 2.98 from atomic physics \citep{Storey2000}.